 Enter the following info into this page, starting with the Database Connection section:

 Username: The username for the MBI MySQL user

 Password: The password for the MBI MySQL user

 Port: MySQL’s port on your server (3306 by default)

-Host By default, this will be localhost.
-In general, it will be the bind-address value for your MySQL server, which by default is
+Host By default, this is localhost.
+In general, it is the bind-address value for your MySQL server, which by default is

 127.0.0.1 (localhost), but could also be some local network address (for example,

 192.168.0.1) or your server’s public IP address.